Tinram/MySQL/mysqltrxmon/README.md

 ```bash
     make deps  # (if *mysqlclient* and *ncurses* libraries not already installed)

     make
 ```

 ### MacOS

 Mac is a little trickier, with additional libraries required such as *zstd*.
-The Linux *makefile* can be run, substituting *gcc* with *clang*, and then the required *Homebrew* required dependencies fixed (installed) from the error output.
-Included in *utils/* is an example shell script, the result of this reversal process on an M1 Mac.
+The Linux *makefile* can be run, substituting *gcc* with *clang*, and then the *Homebrew* dependencies fixed (installed) from the error output.
+Included in *utils/* is an example shell script, the result of  reversal process on an M1 Mac.

 ## License